 \subsection{Advanced superconducting solenoid spectrometer}

-Light-ion induced direct reaction provide a sensitive probe for various aspect of nuclei, including the direct single- and multi-nucleon transfer, elastic, and inelastic scattering reactions.
-Recognizing the crucial role of direct reactions in uncovering atomic nuclei properties, substantial efforts have been devoted to developing instruments capable of measuring these reactions in inverse kinematics using radioactive ion beams.
+Light-ion induced direct reactions provide a sensitive probe for various aspects of nuclei, including the direct single- and multi-nucleon transfer, elastic, and inelastic scattering reactions.
+Recognizing the crucial role of direct reactions in uncovering atomic nuclear properties, substantial efforts have been devoted to developing instruments capable of measuring these reactions in inverse kinematics using radioactive ion beams.
 The challenges in this endeavor are significant: radioactive ion beams typically exhibit low intensities, often reduced by over six orders of magnitude compared to stable beams.
 Additionally, the detection of outgoing ions at forward center-of-mass angles is difficult due to their relatively low energy.
 The Q-value spectrum, if recorded as a function of the laboratory angle, becomes kinematically compressed, so it is difficult to achieve a good resolution of the Q-value spectrum with the regular silicon array setup.
 The superconducting solenoidal spectrometer is designed to fully exploit the potential of radioactive beams through direct nuclear reactions.
-Coupling this unique instrumentation system with ISOL type of beams enables exploration of nuclear structure, nuclear astrophysics, fundamental symmetries, and various nuclear applications.